GoleeTeam/mongo-nest/README.md

 # Mongo Nest

-## Description

-This simple library allows you to use mongodb without carrying around the infamous mongoose ✨.
+Embrace the freedom to use mongodb on nest without necessarily resorting to mongoose 🍃

 ### Installation